Alpha–beta pruning: Improvements over naive minimax

 A chess program that searches four plies with an average of 36 branches per node evaluates more than one million terminal nodes.
 An optimal alpha-beta prune would eliminate all but about 2,000 terminal nodes, a reduction of 99.8%.

 Normally during alpha–beta, the subtrees are temporarily dominated by either a first player advantage (when many first player moves are good, and at each search depth the first move checked by the first player is adequate, but all second player responses are required to try to find a refutation), or vice versa.
 This advantage can switch sides many times during the search if the move ordering is incorrect, each time leading to inefficiency.
 As the number of positions searched decreases exponentially each move nearer the current position, it is worth spending considerable effort on sorting early moves.
 An improved sort at any depth will exponentially reduce the total number of positions searched, but sorting all positions at depths near the root node is relatively cheap as there are so few of them.
 In practice, the move ordering is often determined by the results of earlier, smaller searches, such as through iterative deepening.

 Additionally, this algorithm can be trivially modified to return an entire principal variation in addition to the score.
 Some more aggressive algorithms such as MTD(f) do not easily permit such a modification.

 Pseudocode

 The pseudo-code for depth limited minimax with alpha–beta pruning is as follows:

-Implementations of alpha–beta pruning can often be delineated by whether they are "fail-soft," or "fail-hard".
-With fail-soft alpha–beta, the alphabeta function may return values (v) that exceed (v < α or v > β) the α and β bounds set by its function call arguments.
-In comparison, fail-hard alpha–beta limits its function return value into the inclusive range of α and β.
-The main difference between fail-soft and fail-hard implementations is whether α and β are updated before or after the cutoff check.
-If they are updated before the check, then they can exceed initial bounds and the algorithm is fail-soft.

-The following pseudo-code illustrates the fail-hard variation.